 To have ACCUs issued, a project must undergo a reasonable assurance engagement, which must deliver a reasonable assurance conclusion.
 This means that the auditor has a high level of confidence that the project has complied with the method requirements, and that there is no material misalignment between the abatement reported, and the ACCUs claimed.

-An audit schedule is established by the CER when the
+An audit schedule is established by the CER when the project is registered, based on project size and the expected abatement.
+The first scheduled audit (initial

 Box 1: Alternative Assurance